A creamy peanut butter mousse layered with chocolate avocado mousse and homemade crystallized ginger chips, to balance hormones, and boost energy.

 You can certainly eat those ingredients individually through out the day.
 However sometimes it’s convenient to have one simple recipe can cover that all at one time.

-Tips to Make This Chocolate Peanut Butter Jar
+Tips to Make This Peanut Butter Mousse Jar

-This chocolate peanut butter jar is easy to make, easy to eat, and even makes an elegant breakfast, snack or dessert.
+This chocolate peanut butter mousse is easy to make, easy to eat, and even makes an elegant breakfast, snack or dessert.

 It’s rich in taste and flavor.
 I do recommend you taste-test the sweetness of the mousse, adding more maple syrup if need be.

 I make a whipped cream folded with nut butter which is light and delicious.
-I used almond butter, but other nut butters work as well, they just aren’t as key to balancing hormones.
-And the whipped cream is made with coconut cream yet it doesn’t taste coconut-y because I used light coconut milk.
-Full-fat has more of a coconut flavor and, of course, is heavier.
-I love coconut but you don’t want every recipe tasting like coconut.
+I used peanut butter, but other nut butters work as well.
+The whipped cream is made with full fat coconut milk, so it has a slight coconut-y flavor.

-Finally, one additional special perk in this recipe is the addition of homemade crystallized ginger chips.
+Now, back to my mousse.
+One final additional special perk in this peanut butter mousse recipe is the addition of homemade crystallized ginger chips.

-Ginger itself is a wonderful detoxer, so it’s good for you!
-Now, crystallized ginger chips are a bit sugary, so they aren’t that healthy, but sure are fun.
-And you can add them here, or leave it off.
-I have however shared the homemade crystallized ginger chip recipe below in case you want to use it for your holiday recipes.
+Ginger is a wonderful detoxer, so it’s good for you!
+Now, crystallized ginger chips are a bit sugary, so they aren’t quite as healthy as straight ginger, but they are fun.
+You can add them here, or leave it off.
+I have however shared the homemade crystallized ginger chip recipe in case you want to use it for your holiday recipes.

 I hope you enjoy these recipes!.